onsitejs/Awesome-Private-Browsing/README.md

 </a>

 # Awesome Private Browsing
-A curated list of awesome private web browsing tools, projects, software, ideas, and resources
+A curated list of awesome private web browsing tools, projects, software, ideas, and resources.

+Accepting all contributions that surface useful content on the topic of private web browsers and technologies.

 ## Contents
 - [Browsers](#browsers)